LovekovGaming/Kamen-Rider-Craft-Data-Core/README.md

 ### Installing on a new world

-Install on a new world by clicking the Data Packs button on the Create New World screen under the More tab, then drag and drop the zip file for the Kamen-Rider-Craft-Sounds pack onto the Minecraft Window.
+Install on a new world by clicking the Data Packs button on the Create New World screen under the More tab, then drag and drop the zip file for the Kamen-Rider-Craft-Data-Core pack onto the Minecraft Window.
 This should make it show up in the Available column.
 Click the icon for the pack to move it to the Selected column, then hit Done.
 The pack will be activated as soon as you create the world.